top of page

 – Al Gore

-"The most engaging Zoom experience of the pandemic."
+"The most engaging Zoom talk experience I have been a part of"

 - Lauren Schiller, NPR's Inflection Point